ardera/flutter-pi/README.md

 ## 📰 NEWS
-- There's now a new video player based on gstreamer.
-See [gstreamer video player](#gstreamer-video-player) section.
+- The [gstreamer video player](#gstreamer-video-player) now supports creating players from a raw gstreamer pipeline.
+- The deprecated `omxplayer`-based video player has been removed.
 - The new latest flutter gallery commit for flutter 3.7 is `9776b9fd916635e10a32bd426fcd7a20c3841faf`

 # flutter-pi